 In our café we offer drinks and snacks, as well as Nesbyen’s best waffles!

 Please also visit our souvenir shop in the café, specializing on meteorites, stones and gemstones.

-Anne has her first year as a CraterCaptain in the meteorite park this year.
+Anne has her second year as a CraterCaptain in the meteorite park this year.
 Anne is really looking forward to welcoming visitors to the park this summer.

 Ida has experience from the Meteoritt Park from the last two years.
 Ida is very good at making some crater-waffles and is looking forward to start the season.

-Kristina has her first year as a CraterCaptain at the meteorite park.
+Kristina has her second year as a CraterCaptain at the meteorite park.
 We warmly welcome her and hope she will enjoy working at the meteorite park this summer.

 Geology student at the University of Oslo.
-Fredrik has his second year as a guide in the Meteoritt Park.
-We warmly welcoming him back.
+Ragnhild has her first year as a guide in the Meteorite Park.
+Welcome Ragnhild

 Geology student at the University of NTNU.
-Tord has his first year as a guide in the Meteoritt Park.
-Welcome Tord!
+Tord has his second year as a guide in the Meteoritt Park.